catseye/Tamsin/doc/Tamsin.markdown

 *   flatten(EOF) is not defined.

 The result of flattening is always an atom.

+Ground terms also support an operation called _repring_ (also sometimes called "readable stringification").
+It is very similar to flattening, but results in an atom, the contents of which is always a legal syntactic atom in term context in a Tamsin program.
+(Flattening a term does not always guarantee this because, for example, flattening `'\n'` results in an actual newline.)

+*   repr(T) when T is an atom whose text consists only of printable ASCII characters, results in T;

+*   repr(T) when T is any other atom results in an atom comprising

+        "'" · T′ · "'"

+    where T′ is T with all non-printable and non-ASCII bytes replaced by their associated `\xXX` escape sequences (for example, newline is `\x0a`);

+*   repr(T) when T is a constructor S(T1,...Tn) whose text of S consists only of printable ASCII characters, results in

+        S · "(" · repr(T1) · "," · ... · "," · repr(Tn) · ")"

+*   repr(T) when T is a any other constructor S(T1,...Tn) results in

+        "'" · S′ · "'" · "(" · repr(T1) · ", " · ... · ", " · repr(Tn) · ")"

+    where `·` is string concatenation and S′ is defined the same way as T′ is for atoms;

+*   repr(EOF) is `EOF`.

 The input to a Tamsin production is, in fact, an atom (although it's hardly atomic; "atom" is sort of a quaint moniker for the role these objects play.)